ucsd-dsc-arts/dsc160-midterm-group19/README.md

 - Who created the works?
 - Is it digital native, or is it some kind of scan, recording, photo, etc., of an analog form?

+A fraction of Zdzislaw Beksinski's scanned works from wikiart.
+[His work] (https://www.wikiart.org/en/zdislav-beksinski/) All of Beksinski's paintings, photos, and digital work were done between at least 1956-2009, his death.
+Since a majority of his works are undated, it is impossible to tell when each painting was done, but there are clear distinctions in his style that can be pinpointed.
+This is what we would like to examine in comparison to Picasso's Blue Period.

 ## Code

 (20 points)